Risk

 For employers evaluating their compliance risks and pay statement compliance, here are a few key things to consider:

-• Penalties and fines can add up
+• Penalties and fines can have a significant impact on your organization.

 Learn more by launching this on-demand webcast anytime, Mastering pay statement compliance across the US: A comprehensive guide for the 49 states (that aren't California)